bosskabouter/volatalk/README.md

 #### Connection request

 When a peer requests a connection to another peer, a signature is sent in the connection metadata.
 This signature contains the peerid of the receiver and is signed with the private key of the requester.
-The receiver verifies the message if the signature was signed using the requester's public key before accepting the connection.
+The receiver uses the requester's public to verify the signature was signed using the receiver's private key before the connection is accepted.

 ### Connection Acceptance